Ukraine

 Recommendations for Action

-• Ukraine should ensure its forces never use AP mines and prosecute past offenders in accordance with its domestic law.
+• Ukraine should ensure its forces cease use of AP mines and prosecute past offenders in accordance with its domestic law.

-• Ukraine should expedite permission to operators to use explosives in mine clearance and accreditation to conduct explosive ordnance disposal (EOD).
+• If it has not already done so by the time this report goes to print, Ukraine should expedite its processes for permission to operators to use explosives in clearance and destruction operations as well as subsequent accreditation to conduct explosive ordnance disposal (EOD).